Leptospirosis Vaccine For Dogs Explained: Is It Safe?

 This gets the antibodies going, and helps to raise awareness of the disease within the dog’s immune system.
 That way, in the future, should the dog be exposed to the disease, the body won’t be caught completely off guard.

 Does your dog have Leptospirosis?
 Identifying warning signs is vital.
 The sooner you get a sick dog to a vet, the better off you will all be.
 In the early stages of the disease, it is a lot more treatable.
 Later on, when it spreads to vital organs, it becomes a whole lot deadlier.

 Once exposed, the bacteria travel along the bloodstream.
-As previously mentioned, symptoms may be mild or strong, and they can appear at any time from a couple days after exposure to several weeks.
+As previously mentioned, symptoms may be mild or strong, and they can appear at any time from a couple of days after exposure to several weeks.
 Since this depends on many factors, there is no clear cut way of identifying Lepto as Lepto from the start.
-As I said, the vets do the diagnosis via blood and urine tests (something which you probably won’t be doing at home).
+As I said, the vets do the diagnosis via blood and urine tests.

 However, there is a way for you – the owner – to be of great help.
 Be aware.
 Watch out for your buddy!
 Watch the amount your dog eats (or doesn’t eat), watch for signs of uncharacteristic lethargy.
 Notice if they are in any pain, check up on what they pee and poop, and look for signs of general sickness.
 You won’t be able to necessarily tell at first what’s going on, so stay on top of things.
 Pay attention to your pet.
 That’s your job as the owner.